Multiscale Fisher's Independence Test for Multivariate Dependence: Method

-We present the pseudo-code for this procedure as Algorithm~\ref{alg:multifit}.
-For each cuboid $A$, we use $\mathbf{n}_{ij}(A)$ to represent the corresponding $2\times 2$ $(i,j)$-table.
-The $p$-values for the cuboids selected in the \texttt{MultiFIT} procedure are computed according to the (central) hypergeometric null distributions of $\mathbf{n}_{ij}(A)$ given the marginal totals $n(A_{ij}^{0\cdot})$, $n(A_{ij}^{1\cdot})$, $n(A_{ij}^{\cdot0})$, and $n(A_{ij}^{\cdot1})$.
-At first glance, these null distributions appear to ignore the selection of a cuboid $A$ based on the evidence in its ancestral cuboids.
-As such, one may suspect whether such $p$-values are still valid, i.e., stochastically larger than a uniform random variable under the null hypothesis of independence.
-The following theorem and corollary resolve this concern by showing that the distribution of $\mathbf{n}_{ij}(A)$ given the marginal totals is independent of the event that the cuboid $A$ is selected in the procedure, and hence the $p$-values computed in the procedure are indeed still valid despite the adaptive selection.
-Consequently, one can control for FWER on the entire procedure using these $p$-values.
+Because \texttt{MultiFIT} formulates the test of independence as a multiple testing problem, its inferential validity rests on whether the $p$-values are indeed valid, i.e., that they are stochastically larger than a uniform random variable under the null hypothesis.
+Note that the $p$-values for the cuboids selected in the \texttt{MultiFIT} procedure are computed according to the (central) hypergeometric null distribution on the $2\times 2$ tables.
+At first glance, these null distributions appear to ignore the data-adaptive selection of a cuboid $A$ based on the evidence in its ancestral cuboids.
+As such, one may suspect that there might be a selection bias that causes such $p$-values to lose their face values.

+The following theorem and corollary resolve this concern by showing that, interestingly, the distribution of all the selected $2\times 2$ tables given their marginal totals are independent of the event that they are selected in the procedure, and hence the $p$-values computed in the procedure are indeed still valid despite the adaptive sequential selection.
+Consequently, one can indeed control the level of the entire procedure using multiple testing methods based on these $p$-values.